amoroma-bb/BS4_Requests/README.md

 ## 1. Scrap the questions of 'advantage 2' for cat
 - the block policy of amazon enables me to scrap only half of the questions

+## 2. Scrap the jobs from LinkedIn with selenium